Extending Public Affairs Outreach through Social Media at the US Department of Defense

 “We’re in the churning point, [and we’re moving] from a hierarchical to a networked structure,” says Jack Holt, director of emerging media at the US Dept. of Defense, who I sat down with at the PRSA International Conference in DC for this podcast.

-According to Jack, when it comes to social media, DoD is moving from command and control to a more distributed, network hierarchy, a move that depends heavily on teaching service members not so much about social media tools, but rather the path to peace in a networked world.
+According to Jack, when it comes to social media, DoD is moving from command and control to a more distributed network hierarchy, which depends heavily on teaching service members not so much about social media skills but rather the path to peace in a networked world.

 In addition to its applications in public relations and public affairs consulting, social media networked information technology offers a profound opportunity to enhance knowledge management within organizations and safeguard organizational intelligence.
 This becomes especially crucial when service members regularly transition between various operations and commands.
 By leveraging social media tools, organizations can streamline the sharing of valuable knowledge and insights among team members, ensuring that critical information is readily accessible to those who need it, regardless of personnel changes and shifts in responsibilities.